The Complete Glossary of Marketing Terms

 - You want to get more form submissions.
 So you shorten your form by removing every field except “email address.”

 The process of tracking conversions using analytics tools and ad channel pixels.

 Tracking conversions lets you make informed decisions about your marketing efforts.
-For example, tracking conversions helps with:
+For example, it helps with:

-- Showing you at where people are dropping off in your funnel
+- Showing where people are dropping off in your funnel

 - Determining if your paid efforts are profitable or not